maxcohn/brainheck/README.md

 ## But why?

-When I first looking into brainf*ck, I was amazed, and this led me down the rabbit hole that is esoteric programming languages.
+When I was first looking into brainf*ck, I was amazed, and this led me down the rabbit hole that is esoteric programming languages.

 I figured a great way to get my feet wet in this world would be making a super set of brainf*ck.

 ### Resources